Tushar7902/Vityarthi-Project-AI-and-ML/README.md

 ---

-## 🏗️ How It Works (Simple Explanation)
+##  How It Works

 Instead of hardcoding everything, I trained a **Machine Learning model**.

-👉 The model learns patterns like:
+ The model learns patterns like:

 * If backlog is high → focus serious subjects
 * If mood is tired → keep it light